-The Eastside and Castle property consists of 870 unpatented lode mining claims covering approximately 7,202 hectares in northern Esmeralda County, Nevada, situated in Township 2 North, Range 381⁄2 East; Township 2 North, Range 39 East; Township 3 North, Range 39 East; Township 4 North, Range 381⁄2 East; and Township 4 North, Range 39 East, M.D.B&M. Allegiant has represented that all of the claims are valid until August 31, 2020.
-The annual fees are \$153,994 per year for the current 870 claims.
-The surface within the Eastside property is managed by the U.S. Bureau of Land Management.
+The Eastside and Castle property consists of 973 unpatented lode mining claims covering approximately 8,289 hectares in northern Esmeralda County, Nevada.
+Allegiant has represented that all of the claims are valid until August 31, 2021.
+The annual fees total \$172,233 per year for the current 973 claims comprising the property.
+The surface within the Eastside and Castle property is managed by the U.S. Bureau of Land Management.
 There is no private surface or Nevada State land within the property.

-The 870 claims in the property include: a) 35 Eastside claims leased from McIntosh Exploration LLC, b) 140 ES claims also leased from McIntosh Exploration LLC, and c) 218 ES claims, 215 DP claims, 140 PF claims, three ESW claims, 115 CBR claims, two Clutter claims and two Castle claims with title held by Allegiant Gold (U.S.) Corporation.
+The 973 claims in the property include: a) 35 Eastside claims leased from McIntosh Exploration LLC, b) 140 ES claims also leased from McIntosh Exploration LLC, and c) 218 ES claims, 215 DP claims, 140 PF claims, three ESW claims, 115 CBR claims, two Clutter claims, two Castle claims, and 19 ESS claims with title held by Allegiant Gold (U.S.) Corporation.
+In addition, Allegiant Gold (U.S.) holds an option on 84 SSM and AZ claims acquired from the Hilger Family Trust.